 Fun tip, I also use the toner on my upper back for those pesky pimples that can pop up there.

-- Aim to use face acids twice per week depending on your skins tolerance of the product, the concentration of the face acid, the medium that the face acid is in, eg. the Ren Skincare Daily toner mentioned above vs the 14% Farmacy Honeymoon Glow serum.
+- Aim to use face acids twice per week depending on your skin’s tolerance to the product, the concentration of the face acid, and the medium that the face acid is in, eg. the Ren Skincare Daily toner mentioned above vs the 14% Farmacy Honeymoon Glow serum.
 Also it allow you to use other actives in your skincare routine on face acids off night.

 - If you have sensitive skin, start with one of the gentler face acids like the lactic acid serum at low concentrations or a gentle AHA toner every other day.